 The neuroscientists of The Wertheim UF Scripps Institute have been making major discoveries in the field for nearly two decades.
 Read about many of them here.

-neuroscience at UF Scripps
+neuroscience at Wertheim UF Scripps

 Neuroscience Faculty Directory